MartinMalinda/vue-concurrency/docs/tasks-instances/index.md

 </div>
 ```

-Let's assume `<SuggestedProfiles />` does an AJAX request on it's own.
+Let's assume component `<SuggestedProfiles />` does an AJAX request on it's own.
 The problem is the AJAX happens only after the feed has finished loading.
 Yet, the loading could easily happen in parallel.
 One way to solve this is to refactor with tasks:

 ```vue